NordSecurity/libdrop/README.md

 ## Versions and Branches
 Branches used for development:
-- `dev` - development, faster moving branch
+- `dev` - development, faster moving branch.
+Moose tracker latest with context sharing.
 - `main` - release branch, contains latest release.
+Moose tracker latest with context sharing.

+Maintained release branches:
-- `release/v5` - maintenance branch
+- `release/v5` - Maintenance, for Linux, Apple.
-- `release/v6` - compatible with `main`
+- `release/v6` - Pre UniFFI.
+Android, Windows.
+- `release/v7` - UniFFI.
+Android, Windows.

-As of 6.4 and 5.5 versions libdrop needs to maintain two versions of Moose tracker.
+As of 6.4.0, 5.5.0, 7.0.0 versions libdrop needs to maintain two versions of Moose tracker.
 One with context sharing and the other with not.
 Both are not backwards compatible(in API and in between), thus Libdrop must maintain two release branches for a while.